GACE® Teacher Leadership Scores

 How Is the Assessment Scored?

-Each task in the assessment is scored based on a 4-point rubric that delegates scores based on how well you encompassed all of the required Georgia Teacher Leadership Standards in your submission.
-Tasks are rated on a scale of 1 to 4 with 4 being the highest possible score.
-If a task is unable to be scored for any reason, it is scored as Nonscorable.
+Each task is broken down into three steps, and each step in the assessment is scored based on a 4-point rubric that delegates scores based on how well you encompassed all of the required Georgia Teacher Leadership Standards in your submission.
+Steps are rated on a scale of 1 to 4, with 4 being the highest possible score.
+If a step is unable to be scored for any reason, it is scored as Nonscorable.

-Your score report will include the total score for each task as well as the composite score of all six tasks.
+Your score report will include a score for each step within the task with feedback, the total score for each task, and a composite score of all six tasks and their steps.

 - Rubric for Task 1